-An Accident 22 In 18th June, I went to Tai Wai with my friends.
-We cycled from Tai Wai to Tai Po. and then Went back to Tai Wai. as I am a beginner of cycling so we chose an easy trail to ride on.
-When we arrived Tai Wai, it suddenly rained.
-We did not want to call off the activity.
-Therefore, we still encled in rain.
-DD I was very careful and slow at first.
-However, I cycled gricker and quicker.
-I tojoyed the excitement, my friends kept reminding to slow down.
-I have slowed down for a short while but become quickly anconsciously.
-We were about to ride down a steep slopt.
-My friends told me to walk down the slope instead of riding down.
+An Accident In 16th June, I went to Tai Wai with my Friends.
+We cycled from Tai Wai to Tai Po. and then Went back to Tai Wai. △ I am a beginner of cycling so we chose an easy trail to ride on.
+When we arrived Tai Wall it suddenly rained.
+We did not want to Call off the activity.
+Therefore, we still cycled in rain.
+AD I was very careful and show at first.
+However, I cycled quicker and quicker.
+I thirdyed the excitement, my friends kept reminding to slow down.
+I have slowed down for a short while but became quickly anotheriously.
+We were about to ride down a steep slope.
+My Friends told me to Walk down the slope instead of riding down.
 I did not listen to them, and even speeded up.
-I was thrilled and said they were chicken- hearted.
-Nearly the end of the slope, there was a sudden curve.
-I was not able to react and I crushed on the hedges hard.
-I was ante seriously injuired.
-My hands, arms, feets were bleeding my friends immediately came down and helped me to Sterilized the injures.
-I was in pain and I grapped my friend's arm tightly.
-They stuck the bedges on my injures and asked arm tightly.
-They mostry to wark.
+I was twilled and they were them, and even speeded up.
+I was twilled and same they were chicken-hearted.
+Nearly the end of the slope, there was a sudden ourse, I was not able to react and I crushed on the hedges hard.
+I was quite seriously injuited.
+My hands, arms, feets were bleeding. my triends immediately came down and helped me to Sterilized the injures.
+I was in pain and I grapped my triends arm tightly.
+They stude the bedges on my injures and asked mentry to walk.
 When I stood up, my knees were in pain.
-I could heither walk nor cycle As my bicycle was seriously damaged, we decided to throw It away and compansated the lost to the brancle rental I sat on the back of their bicycles.
+I could heither walk nor cycle.
+As my bioncle was seriously damaged, we decided to throw It away and compansated the lost to the broycle rental Shop.
+I sat on the back of their bicycles.
 They relayed to bring he back to tai wai.
-I knew they were tried, extremely tired but they were still willing to carry me back to the city.
-I was pleased and thankful to have such good friends.
-La After went back to the city.
+I knew they were tired, extremely tired, but they were still willing to carry me back to the city.
+I was pleased and thankful to have such good Friends so After went back to the city.
 They called a taxi and brought me to the hospital.
-After checking, the doctor said my knees were seriously injurred and the bones have proken.
-He suggested me to stan at hospital for a week to have further cheiring and to receive further medical treatment.
-TNOW, I was storying in hespital.
+After checking, the doctor said my knees were seriously injuired and the bones have broken.
+It's uggested to stay at hospital for a week to have further checking and to receive further medical treatment.
+Then, I was staying in buspital.
 I am alright.
-I think I nin be able to go back ochow hext menday.
-Thank you for all your cards and school next menday. messages After the accident, I learned to be careful, beware of the weather.
-Also, I should listen to others advices.
-If I had listened to my friend's warning, I would not have been injuired. mweover, I knew I had many good friend undoubtedly.
+I think I win be able to go back school next menday.
+Thank you for all your cards and hessages.
+After the accident, I bearned to be careful, beware of the weather.
+Also I should listen to others advices.
+If I had listened to my friend's Warning, I would not have been injuired. mureover, I knew I had many good friend undoubtediy.
 They will help me always.
 I must cherish the days together and our lifelong friendship!
 Thank you, my friends!
-Thank you!
-Miss Lam!
+Thank you! miss Lam!